opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ================

-The following links outline the feature deliverables from participating OPNFV projects in the Danube release.
+The following links outline the feature deliverables from participating OPNFV projects in the Euphrates release.
 Each of the participating projects provides detailed descriptions about the delivered features including use cases, implementation and configuration specifics.